-The oxygen sensor calibration showed a slope and offset of y = 1.0568x + 0.091
+The oxygen sensor calibration showed a slope and offset of: what?

-Salinity calibration (Portsal salinometer) showed a slope and offset of: y = 1.0091x - 0.3308
+Salinity calibration with the Portsal salinometer showed a slope and offset of: what?

 Also attached to the CTD was a Chelsea Mk III Aquatracka fluorometer.
 It measures chlorophyll a concentration in microgrammes per litre with an uncertainty of 3%.
 Factory slope and offset were 0.921 and -0.02.